JOSHUA-A69/My-Personal-Portfolio-/README.md

-Important Note!
+/*Important Note!
 This method of sending emails is not secure.
 It exposes your API key and other sensitive information in the client-side code, which can be accessed by anyone visiting your site.
 For production applications, consider using a server-side solution to handle sensitive information securely.

-For more details and updates, visit the <a href="https://joshua-a69.github.io/My-Personal-Portfolio-/">portfolio.</a>

 ⭐️ Star the Repo
 If you find this project helpful or interesting, please consider starring the repository!
-Your support is greatly appreciated and motivates me to continue improving and adding new features.
+Your support is greatly appreciated and motivates me to continue improving and adding new features.*\